Mariel-Siravegna/msiravegna/content/home/experience.md

   location = "Washington DC"
   date_start = "2017-06-01"
   date_end = "2018-06-01"
-  description = """Immigration Policies Affecting the High Skilled: Effects on Innovation and Productivity in US Firms."""
+  description = """Immigration Policies Affecting the High Skilled: Effects on Innovation and Productivity in US Firms.●	Provided research and technical assistance to quantify the effects of highly skilled foreign workers on the economic activity of firms and the labor-market outcome of U.S. workers. ●	Merged and cleaned different sources of data: Labor Certification Application (H-1B visas), Compustat, and lobbying expenditure data from the Center for Responsive Politics."""

 [[experience]]
   title = "Short Term Consultant"